DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/getting-started-with-active-objects.md

 For now we haven't worried about the database used for testing at all.
 This was all taken care of by the Active Objects testing framework.
 Indeed by default it will use an in-memory <a href="http://hsqldb.org/" class="external-link">HSQL DB</a>.
 But we will want to test against other databases.

-This is what the <a href="https://bitbucket.org/activeobjects/ao/src/11cc3c865152/activeobjects-test/src/main/java/net/java/ao/test/jdbc/Jdbc.java?at=master" class="external-link"><code>@Jdbc</code></a> annotation is used for.
-Annotate your test class with this, it requires a single class parameter that implements <a href="http://java.net/projects/activeobjects/sources/svn/content/trunk/activeobjects-test/src/main/java/net/java/ao/test/jdbc/JdbcConfiguration.java?rev=1194" class="external-link"><code>JdbcConfiguration</code></a>.
+This is what the <a href="https://bitbucket.org/activeobjects/ao/src/11cc3c865152/activeobjects-test/src/main/java/net/java/ao/test/jdbc/Jdbc.java?at=master" class="external-link">@Jdbc</a> annotation is used for.
+Annotate your test class with this, it requires a single class parameter that implements <a href="http://java.net/projects/activeobjects/sources/svn/content/trunk/activeobjects-test/src/main/java/net/java/ao/test/jdbc/JdbcConfiguration.java?rev=1194" class="external-link">JdbcConfiguration</a>.

 You can now test against any database of your choice with some simple configuration.
-I suggest you have a look in the `net.java.ao.test.jdbc` package as it contains multiple implementations of this interface that might be useful.
-Note the `DynamicJdbcConfiguration` which will let you change the database simply by setting a system property.
+I suggest you have a look in the <a href="https://bitbucket.org/activeobjects/ao/src/11cc3c865152/activeobjects-test/src/main/java/net/java/ao/test/jdbc/?at=master" class="external-link">net.java.ao.test.jdbc</a> package as it contains multiple implementations of this interface that might be useful.
+Note the <a href="https://bitbucket.org/activeobjects/ao/src/11cc3c8651525335fadcf0b2403616edfbc681a0/activeobjects-test/src/main/java/net/java/ao/test/jdbc/DynamicJdbcConfiguration.java?at=master" class="external-link">DynamicJdbcConfiguration</a> which will let you change the database simply by setting a system property.

 ### **Name converters**

-Active Objects defines a way to configure the strategy for naming database identifiers given an `Entity` class (e.g. tables and column names) using the <a href="https://bitbucket.org/activeobjects/ao/src/11cc3c8651525335fadcf0b2403616edfbc681a0/activeobjects-test/src/main/java/net/java/ao/test/converters/NameConverters.java?at=master" class="external-link"><code>@NameConverters</code></a>annotation.
+Active Objects defines a way to configure the strategy for naming database identifiers given an `Entity` class (e.g. tables and column names) using the <a href="https://bitbucket.org/activeobjects/ao/src/11cc3c8651525335fadcf0b2403616edfbc681a0/activeobjects-test/src/main/java/net/java/ao/test/converters/NameConverters.java?at=master" class="external-link">@NameConverters</a>annotation.
 The default configuration for testing is equivalent to that used when deployed in an Atlassian product except that the table name hash is always `000000`.

 {{% note %}}